Atom-anchored LLMs speak Chemistry: A Retrosynthesis Demonstration: Methods

-We use two public reaction datasets: USPTO50k \cite{loweExtractionChemicalStructures2012, schneiderWhatsWhatNearly2016} and PaRoutes \cite{genhedenPaRoutesFrameworkBenchmarking2022}.
+We evaluate the Position ($f_{position\_retro}$) and Transition ($f_{transition\_retro}$) models across a diverse set of LLMs to assess the scaling of reasoning capabilities.
+Our selection includes various open-source models (Qwen3-2507 4B, 30B, 235B \cite{yangQwen3TechnicalReport2025}, DeepSeek-R1-0528 \cite{deepseek-aiDeepSeekR1IncentivizingReasoning2025}), several closed-source models (Gemini 2.5 Flash/Pro \cite{comaniciGemini25Pushing2025}, Claude Sonnet 4 \cite{anthropicClaude4System2025}, GPT5 \cite{openaiGPT5SystemCard2025}), and a chemistry-specialized model, Ether0 \cite{narayananTrainingScientificReasoning2025}.
+For efficiency, the largest open-source models were quantized for inference on an 8x H100 DGX node and used default inference parameters (see Table \ref{tab:method_llms}). \\ We use two public reaction datasets: USPTO50k \cite{loweExtractionChemicalStructures2012, schneiderWhatsWhatNearly2016} and PaRoutes \cite{genhedenPaRoutesFrameworkBenchmarking2022}.
 For USPTO50k ($n \approx 5 \times 10^4$), we use an adjusted version that corrects a known atom-mapping bias \cite{somnathLearningGraphModels2021}.
 For PaRoutes ($n \approx 1 \times 10^6$), we use the provided data splits \cite{torren-peraireModelsMatterImpact2024}.
 For all datasets, we preprocess the data to generate structural labels ($S_i$), reaction names ($\beta_i$) and reaction ontology ($O$).
 The labels ($S_i$) define the reaction center by annotating atoms of bonds that are broken, formed, or changed in type from the product's perspective.
 We prioritize changes in connectivity (bonds breaking or forming) over bond type changes, where the atom structure itself remains unchanged, unless no connectivity change occurs.
 The reaction names ($\beta_i$) and their reaction classes are extracted using the open-source rxn-insight package \cite{dobbelaereRxnINSIGHTFastChemical2024c}, allowing the release of our labeled data.
 The ontology ($O$) is constructed from unique reaction names ($\beta_i$) in the respective training data.
-To mitigate the skewed distribution of reaction names in the USPTO50k test set ($n=5 \times 10^3$) and prevent redundant evaluation, we create a subsampled version, USPTO50k-LLM (see Fig. \ref{fig:appendix_uspto50k_test_reaction_name_distribution}).
+To mitigate the skewed distribution of reaction names in the USPTO50k test set ($n=5 \times 10^3$) and prevent redundant evaluation, we create a subsampled version, USPTO50k-LLM (see Figure \ref{fig:appendix_uspto50k_test_reaction_name_distribution}).
 This 541-point evaluation set contains up to five examples per unique reaction name, preserving the original proportion of unclassified reactions.
 Unless specified otherwise, we use this set with a reaction ontology ($n=136$) derived from the USPTO50k training data.